sigrimm/Lowell-Nbody/README.md

 - set start time and end time of desired perturbers data in paramChebyshev.dat
 - ./readChebyshev

+This will create a binary file called 'PerturbersChebyshev.bin' The structure of the file is:

+- The header contains all necessary constants:

+  - time0,   fp64, Start time of the entire file, in Julian Days, default = 2450800.5.
+  - time1,   fp64, End time of the entire file, in Julian Days, default = 2459800.5
+  - AUtokm,  fp64, Conversion factor AU to km, taken from DE440 file.
+  - EM,      fp64, Earth / Moon mass ratio, taken from DE440 file.
+  - CLIGHT,  fp64, Speed of light in km/s, taken from DE440 file.
+  - RE,      fp64, Earth radius in km, taken from DE440 file.
+  - J2E,     fp64, J2 term of Earth (dimensionless), taken from DE440 file.

+- After the header follows a list of all perturbers.
+Containing for each perturber:

+  - id,         int32, perturber id
+  - nChebyshev, int32, number of Chebyshev coefficients
+  - offset0 ,   int32, offset of begiining of data from perturber
+  - offset1,    int32, offset of ending of data from perturber
+  - GM,         fp64,  G * mass

+- Now follows the data itself.

+  - perturber 1, record 1
+  - perturber 1, record 2
+  - ...
+  - perturber 1, record n
+  - perturber 2, record 1
+  - perturber 2, record 2
+  - ...
+  - perturber 2, record n
+  - ...

+Every record contains

+  - start time of record
+  - end time of record
+  - Chebyshev coefficients, (3 * nChebyshev)

 ## Step 2, set parameters ##

 - cd ../integrator